Khovanskii bases, higher rank valuations and tropical geometry: Prime cones from valuations

 \section{Prime cones from valuations}

-In this section we associate a prime cone (which lies in the tropical variety of the ideal presenting our algebra) to a weight valuation.
-Note that since any subductive valuation is a weight valuation (Lemma \ref{lem-subductiveweight}), this in particular works for all subductive valuations.
+In this section we associate a prime cone to a weight valuation.
+Any subductive valuation is a weight valuation (\ref{lem-subductiveweight}), so this construction works for all subductive valuations.
+First, we make an observation which applies to all valuations.

-Before we do this, first we make an observation which applies to all valuations.
-As usual we consider the group $\Q^r$, for some $r > 0$, equipped with a group ordering $\succ$.